 Just like any good trades person, a bookkeeper will collect and use certain “tools” during his career that generally make his work easier.
 I have certainly collected a few tools along the way during my 16 years as a bookkeeper, about 20 to be exact!
 Today I’m going to share 10 of these tools with you and then next week I’ll share the remaining 10 tools in part 2 of this blog.

 Here are 10 useful tools for bookkeepers, used by me (in no particular order of preference):

-- Dropbox – a fantastic app which many people use, not just bookkeepers, to store and share documents across many devices.
+- Dropbox – is a fantastic app that many people use, not just bookkeepers, to store and share documents across many devices.
 I find Dropbox to be of great assistance in terms of allowing me to access my interstate clients’ documents easily and securely.
 Read my blog called How to use Dropbox with your bookkeeper to find out how I work with my clients using Dropbox.